-First one of the most basic, super helpful annotations, our all time favorite @SpringBootApplication.
-There's nothing magical about it.
-It's syntactic sugar for combining other annotations that we'll look at in just a moment. @SpringBootApplicaiton is @Configuration, @EnableAutoConfiguration and @ComponentScan annotations combined, configured with their default attributes.
+One of the most basic and helpful annotations, is @SpringBootApplication.
+It's syntactic sugar for combining other annotations that we'll look at in just a moment. @SpringBootApplication is @Configuration, @EnableAutoConfiguration and @ComponentScan annotations combined, configured with their default attributes.

 The @Configuration and @ComponentScan annotations that we described above make Spring create and configure the beans and components of your application.
 It's a great way to decouple the actual business logic code from wiring the app together.

-Then there's the @RestController annotation -- a convenience syntax for @Controller and @ResponseBody together.
+- @RestController - Then there's the @RestController annotation, a convenience syntax for @Controller and @ResponseBody together.
 This means that all the action methods in the marked class will return the JSON response.